flatironinstitute/figurl/doc/intro.md

 ## Creating a visualization plugin

 This section needs to be written.
 For now, take a look at this template project which can be modified to build a custom visualization for figurl.

+## Using your own cloud storage

+By default, figurl will use our inexpensive cloud storage, and your data is not guaranteed to be available forever.
+However, it is also possible to configure your own cloud storage provider, which you pay for.
+This configuration is available in the web app at the time you configure your kachery-cloud client.
+We support Google, AWS, Wasabi and Filebase buckets.
+For more information see the [kachery-cloud documentation](https://github.com/scratchrealm/kachery-cloud).

 https://github.com/scratchrealm/figurl-visualization-template